11. The Bishop’s Answer

 KYLE: Sound like a good name for a punk band.

 OLIVER: Ha!
 Yeah, well, no. The Omega Protocol has one purpose.
 Should the world reach a state of despair so great… Each order is tasked with keeping a key.
 At the Pope’s direction, the head of each order is to use that key.
 It’s a closed, hardwired network, Jack, independently powered at the source of each lock.
-A computer network connected through thousands of miles of cable that runs underground and along the bottom of the oceans.
+It’s a computer network, connected through thousands of miles of cable that runs underground and along the bottom of the oceans.
 Once the Pope sees on his interface that all six keys have been turned, he uses the seventh key.
 The seventh key!
-Yeah… Um… No one is certain just how many go off, but the agreement among investigators is that it’s at least dozens… all around the world.
+Yeah… Um… No one is certain just how many go off, but the agreement among investigators is that it’s hundreds… all around the world.

 BETTY: What goes off?